Fejiroisaacs/Chess_CS106_project/README.md

 Classes implementing Pieces: Pawn, Knight, Bishop, Rook, Queen, and King.

 # Class UniversalMethods:
-contains methods which multiple classes use - to improve code readability and code repetition
+contains methods which multiple classes use - to improve code readability and decrease code repetition.
+Thus, enhancing code abstraction.

 # Class Board:
 Creates the chess board and displays it in the Console log.
 All pieces use this method.
 All board edits are done using this class.